-The University kept funded enrollment at 4,700 (headcount) for the upcoming 2019-2020 budget cycle.
+The University decreased funded enrollment down to 4,000 (headcount) for the upcoming 2020-2021 budget cycle.
+This is down from 4,700 from the previous year.

 The Consolidated University Operating Budget Book is a valuable resource document to the financial service units within Finance and Administration.
 The presentation, with the narratives and pictures, provides the consumer with more than "just the numbers" by linking institutional priorities and divisional goals to the campus budget.
 The 2019-2020 Budget Book development from the prior year did not change with the exception of the delays due to the implementation of major divisional and departmental reorganizations.
 The request from the campus community to provide more detail in reporting departmental budgets in the Budget Book continued to be implemented by showing budget expenditures at the account level.
 Estimated salary savings from delayed hires and leaves were incorporated into the budget for 2019-2020.
 This was a change from the 2018-2019 budget.
 Vacant lines that were not to be filled in the 2019-2020 year were once again eliminated from the budget as to avoid overstating the budget.